wu-gordon/ApexLegendsSummaryLog/README.md

 - As a user, I want to be able to print the Apex match history data after loading the JSON file, from the list of options
 - As a user, I want to be able to quit the application once the ranked session is over, from the list of options

+## PHASE 3: Optimized User Stories - GUI

+**PANEL 1: HOME PAGE**

+- As a user, I want to be able to hear the Apex Legends Season 7 Ascension Main theme after running the application
+- As a user, I want to be able to choose between Add, Save, Print, and Load from the drop down menu
+- As a user, I want to be able to use the enter button to confirm a drop down menu option
+- As a user, I want to be able to quit the application using the quit button

+**PANEL 2: RANKED DIVISIONS**

+- As a user, I want to be able to select and click the appropriate ranked division button

+**PANEL 3: GAME DATA INPUT**

+- As a user, I want to be able to have the selected ranked division displayed next to "Division: "
+- As a user, I want to be able to input kill participation data into the "Kills/Assists (KP): " text field
+- As a user, I want to be able to input placement data into the "Placement: " text field
+- As a user, I want to be able to use the enter button to confirm the game data inputted

+**PANEL 4: RANKED POINTS (RP) CALCULATION**

+- As a user, I want to be able to see the selected ranked division, kill participation, and placement values confirmed
+- As a user, I want to be able to the total ranked points (RP) gained/lost based on the inputted game data values
+- As a user, I want to be able to use the add button to go back to the home page

+**PANEL 5: MATCH HISTORY LOG**

+- As a user, I want to be able to see all matches added, printed on this page to display a record of the session

+## PHASE 4a: Java Language Construct

+## PHASE 4b: UML Class Design Diagram Reflection

+**If you had more time to work on the project, is there any refactoring that you would do to improve your design?**

+If I had more time to work on this project, I would refactor my ApexSummaryLogGUI.java class due to methods such as menuSelect1, menuSelect2, and menuSelect3 having bad coupling.
+The content within those classes has code copied and pasted from my JsonReader.java and JsonWriter.Java classes.
+In terms of cohesion, I attempted to create good cohesion within my classes and placed the ActionListeners for different buttons into the ApexSummaryLogGUI.java class which served as my "main hub".
+However, I think that I could create even better cohesion inside ApexSummaryLogGUI.java if I had separated those ActionListeners into their own corresponding classes, making the code less cluttered and easier to read for others.